shashankmoghe/hydrator-plugins/core-plugins/docs/HDFSAction-action.md

 Properties
 ----------
-**sourcePath:** The full HDFS path of the file/directory that the user wants to move.
-In the case of a directory, if fileRegex is set, then all files in the directory matching the wildcard regex will be moved.
+**sourcePath:** The full HDFS path of the file or directory that is to be moved.
+In the case of a directory, if fileRegex is set, then only files in the source directory matching the wildcard regex will be moved.
 Otherwise, all files in the directory will be moved.
-Ex: hdfs://hostname/tmp
+For example: `hdfs://hostname/tmp`.

-**destPath:** The full HDFS destination path in the same cluster where the user wants to move the file(s) specified in the sourcePath.
-It is assumed that the path is valid.
-For moving a file, this means that the parent directories exist.
-For moving multiple files in a directory or an entire directory, the path to the desired directory location should be passed and that directory and all parent directories should already exist.
+**destPath:** The valid, full HDFS destination path in the same cluster where the file or files are to be moved.
+For moving a single file, this means that all parent directories must already exist.For moving multiple files in a directory or an entire directory, the path to the desired directory is passed and that directory and all parent directories must already exist.

-**fileRegex:** The wildcard regex to filter what kind of files in the directory to move.
+**fileRegex:** Wildcard regular expression to filter the files in the source directory that will be moved.

-**continueOnError:** Indicates whether or not the pipeline should stop if the file move process fails.
+**continueOnError:** Indicates if the pipeline should continue if the move process fails.

 Example